Verdicts

 HMDRS attorneys Matthew Sweet, Jennifer Sheehan and Ethan Ryder obtained summary judgment in a high exposure, complex construction defect case.
 The case arose out of duct work failure in a dining hall on a college campus that resulted in multiple millions of dollars in damages.
 HMDRS’ client, an environmental engineering firm, provided the installation and air flow monitoring services for the duct work at issue.
 The Motion for Summary Judgment, filed early in the case on behalf of the client, was based largely on the claim being outside of the statute of repose, along with nuanced arguments regarding contract law and third-party beneficiary status.
 After hearing, the judge agreed with the defense counsel’s arguments and awarded summary judgment for the defendants.

-December 2021: Dana Goheen, Esq. and Jennifer Sheehan, Esq. - Summary Judgment Awarded for Closing Attorney in Legal Malpractice Case
+December 2021: Jennifer Sheehan, Esq. - Summary Judgment Awarded for Closing Attorney in Legal Malpractice Case

 In this case, the Plaintiffs alleged that the Defendant committed legal malpractice in his role as a closing attorney for their purchase of a property.
 Plaintiffs specifically claimed that the closing attorney retained by their mortgage company failed to disclose an unrecorded municipal lien.
-HMDRS Attorneys Dana Goheen and Jenny Sheehan obtained summary judgment on behalf of the Defendant arguing that he fully complied with his statutory requirements, he owed no duty to the plaintiffs, that the plaintiffs failed to review the Certificate of Title prior to closing which referenced and attached the Certificate of Municipal Liens, and that the plaintiffs had in fact received notice of the lien prior to the closing.
-Because of the careful and nuanced testimony developed at depositions, as well as an extensive review of the applicable statutes and case law, Attorneys Goheen and Sheehan were able to clearly articulate that their client did, in fact, satisfy all of his legal and disclosure requirements as the closing attorney, which the judge agreed with in full.
+HMDRS Attorney Jenny Sheehan obtained summary judgment on behalf of the Defendant arguing that he fully complied with his statutory requirements, he owed no duty to the plaintiffs, that the plaintiffs failed to review the Certificate of Title prior to closing which referenced and attached the Certificate of Municipal Liens, and that the plaintiffs had in fact received notice of the lien prior to the closing.
+Because of the careful and nuanced testimony developed at depositions, as well as an extensive review of the applicable statutes and case law, Attorney Sheehan was able to clearly articulate that her client did, in fact, satisfy all of his legal and disclosure requirements as the closing attorney, which the judge agreed with in full.

 November 2021: John P. Puleo - Summary Judgment Awarded to Nurses Entitled to Public Employee Immunity in Medical Malpractice Case